 Dulse is commonly used in Ireland, Iceland, Atlantic Canada and the Northeast United States as food and medicine.
 It can be found in many health food stores or fish markets and can be ordered directly from local distributors.
 In Ballycastle, Northern Ireland, it is traditionally sold at the Ould Lammas Fair.
 It is particularly popular along the Causeway Coast.
 Although a fast-dying tradition, there are many who gather their own dulse.
 Along the Ulster coastline from County Antrim to County Donegal, it is eaten dried and uncooked similar to how one would eat snacks at a drinks party.

 Dulse’s properties are similar to those of a flavour-enhancer.
 It is commonly referred to as dillisk on the west coast of Ireland.
 Dillisk is usually dried and sold as a snack food from stalls in seaside towns by periwinkle-sellers.

 Fresh dulse can be eaten directly off the rocks before sun-drying.
 Sun-dried dulse is eaten as is or is ground to flakes or a powder.
 In Iceland, the tradition is to eat it with butter.
-It can be pan-fried quickly into chips, baked in the oven covered with cheese, with salsa, or simply microwaved briefly.
+It can be pan-fried quickly into chips, baked in the oven covered with cheese, with salsa.
 It can be used in soups, chowders, sandwiches and salads, or added to bread/pizza dough.
 Finely diced, it can be used as a flavour enhancer in meat dishes, such as chili, in place ofmonosodium glutamate.